Yorkies in Teacups: What That All About?

 While your teacup Yorkie will want to accompany you everywhere, short strolls in the park can be difficult since they become tired rapidly, and their small stature makes it difficult to overcome even little hurdles.

-Be prepared to carry them most of the time if you wish to bring them with you when you go out and about.
+Be prepared to carry them most of the time if you wish to bring them when you go out and about.
 Be careful that these dogs typically dislike the water as well.

 What is the Price of a Teacup Yorkie?